James Cameron's unrealized projects: At the Mountains of Madness

-Terminator television series
+Terminator TV series

 By December 2013, Skydance Productions and Annapurna Pictures were developing a new Terminator television series with Cameron.
 Ashley Miller and Zack Stentz were named as writers and executive producers.
 The series was said to deviate from the franchise's history at a critical moment in 1984's The Terminator, and would also integrate with then-projected film series' direct sequels to Terminator Genisys.
 With the rights reverting to Cameron in 2019, the planned television series connected to Terminator Genisys has since been cancelled.